IEA-Paris/PPIAS/articles/the-power-of-moral-conviction-how-it-catalyzes-dogmatism-intolerance-and-violence.md

       google_scholar: ""
       researchgate: ""
       mendeley: ""
-abstract: "Our moral sense is a biological adaptation specific to our species.
+abstract: Our moral sense is a biological adaptation specific to our species.
 It has evolved to facilitate group living, regulate social interactions, and promote cooperation beyond kinship.
 Beliefs intensely associated with moral values can motivate positive societal progress.
 However, moral convictions can also lead to dogmatism, antagonistic attitudes, a polarized political climate,